Nexiauk/Lila/documents/js-hint-testing/README for Lila.md

 Chibi art style falls under a concept called ‘Kawaii’ \-  a Japanese phenomenon which means cute or adorable, which Lila is, but also has a deeper meaning \- it can imply something powerless, delicate, or in need of care.
 A concept which links to Lila in this difficult time she is experiencing.
 Kawaii is used to express positive feelings and emotions, and is seen as a way to escape the stresses of everyday life.
 Each chapter portrays a positive outcome with beautiful art and good feelings.
 The confetti when a puzzle is guessed correctly gives a sense of achievement and enjoyment, as well as whimsy.
 The entire game is a momentary respite from the stresses of life and a cathartic experience to connect with.

 * The image of Lila the character is a free to use game asset.
 She can be customised with different hair colours and styles, expressions, accessories and clothes.
-It was important that she had a range of expressions to depict her feelings in the before and after scenes of each chapter to convey the emotions she is experiencing but also to portray positive outcomes. \- [see credits section](#credits)
+It was important that she had a range of expressions to depict her feelings in the before and after scenes of each chapter to convey the emotions she is experiencing but also to portray positive outcomes - [see credits section](#credits)
 * The chibi image of myself in the About page was created by uploading a profile image into ChatGPT and asking it to create a chibi version.
 I wanted to match the style of Lila and keep the theme of the imagery consistent.

 ![A chibi-style image of the game creator, Lucy Sears](/assets/images/lucy-chibi-small.avif)